Dear Royal Borough of Kensington and Chelsea,

 handling of your request, the Council has an internal complaints process

-for handling FOIA complaints.
-Complaints are reviewed by the Chief
+for handling FOI Act complaints.
+Complaints are reviewed by the Town Clerk

-Solicitor and Monitoring Officer or her nominee.
-A form is available from
+and Chief Executive or his nominee.
+A form is available from our website

 Please contact us if you do not have website access and we can provide you